 11. Non-experimental Designs

 Answer Key (Post-Test answer key found on Evolve)

-Mina Singh, RN, RP, BSc, BScN, MEd, PhD, I-FCNEI, Professor, School of Nursing, Faculty of Health, York University, Toronto, Ontario Former Associate Director, Research, Faculty of Health - Nursing, York University, Toronto, Ontario, Lorraine Thirsk, RN, PhD, Assistant Professor, Faculty of Health Disciplines, Athabasca University, Athabasca, Alberta, Ramesh Venkatesaperumal, RN, MSc(N), CCNE, CNCC®, PhD(c), Professor, School of Community and Health Studies, Centennial College; Assistant Professor, School of Nursing, Faculty of Health, York University, Toronto, Ontario, Geri LoBiondo-Wood, PhD, RN, FAAN, Professor, Director of PhD Nursing Program, University of Texas Health Sciences Center, School of Nursing, Nursing Systems and Technology, Houston, Texas and Judith Haber, PhD, RN, FAAN, The Ursula Springer Leadership Professor in Nursing, Rory Meyers College of Nursing, New York University, New York, New York
+Mina Singh, RN, RP, BSc, BScN, MEd, PhD, I-FCNEI, Professor, School of Nursing, Faculty of Health, York University, Toronto, Ontario Former Associate Director, Research, Faculty of Health - Nursing, York University, Toronto, Ontario, Lorraine Thirsk, RN, PhD, Assistant Professor, Faculty of Health Disciplines, Athabasca University, Athabasca, Alberta, Ramesh Venkatesaperumal, RN, MSc(N), CCNE, CNCC®, PhD(c), Professor, School of Community and Health Studies, Centennial College; Assistant Professor, School of Nursing, Faculty of Health, York University, Toronto, Ontario, Geri LoBiondo-Wood, PhD, RN, FAAN, Professor, Director of PhD Nursing Program, University of Texas Health Sciences Center, School of Nursing, Nursing Systems and Technology, Houston, Texas and Judith Haber, PhD, RN, FAAN, Professor Emerita, Executive Director, Oral Health Nursing Education and Practice (OHNEP) Program, NYU Rory Meyers College of Nursing, New York University, New York, New York